IlliaPonomarov/tech-task/README.md

 For example , If we get a fingerprint binary file from the user, we should save the fingerprint file info to the database.
 We can use One-toMany relationship between the user and the file to associate the file with the user.<br/>

+#### How Can we associate the fingerprint file with the column from fingerprint table?
+- We can use the user ID to associate the fingerprint file with the user.
+For example , We can use the user ID as a foreign key in the files_minio table to link the fingerprint file with the user who uploaded the file.
+- If User have relation to the fingerprint column from fingerprint table, we can use the user ID as a foreign key in the fingerprint table to link the fingerprint file with the user who uploaded the file.
+- To get associated fingerprint files for a user, we can query the files_minio table using the user ID to retrieve the fingerprint files uploaded by the user.
+- We can put link to the fingerprint table in the files_minio table to associate the fingerprint file with the user who uploaded the file.

 ```postgresql
 CREATE TABLE users (
     id SERIAL PRIMARY KEY,